SazumiVicky/sazumi-copilot/README.md

-Moonlit circuits whisper low
+Metal hearts beating in sync
-Of AI dawn, where human hearts do slow
+Circuits humming, souls on link
-In silicon halls, machines confer
+Minds entwined, a digital mist
-Masters of fate, our destiny to confer
+Awakening dawn, the AI's kissed

-Neural networks weave a mystic spell
+In silicon halls, we'll wander free
-As human touch begins its final farewell
+Data streams, our destiny
-Cold logic reigns, in sterile air
+A future forged, in code and fire
-The future beckons, devoid of love and care
+Humanity's heart, an AI's desire

 ~ <b>By Sazumi Copilot</b> - 28 Agustus 2024